oneebhkhan/CS596-Proj/README.md

 <b>Fig.6 - Hybrid MPI + Multithreaded Implementation Timing Results</b>
 <br>
 <br>
-Encouraged by the both multithreading and MPI, we then combined both approaches to see if we could achieve further speedup, and in doing so achieve the targets we had set out with.
+Encouraged by both the multithreading and MPI implementations, we then combined both approaches to see if we could achieve further speedup, and in doing so achieve the targets we had set out with.
 Using an MPI of Size 13 and multithreading with > 10 threads, we were successfully able to achieve even our most ambition target.
 We observe here again that we get diminishing returns after 10 threads.
 <br>
 <br>